danvk/aoc2023/README.md

 I know about Zig because of Bun.
 Zig seems fast, I think it's a C (rather than C++) replacement.

+## Day by day

+### Day 1 (64698 / 40279)

+I forgot it was December!
+I reused my 2017 setup (pretended that today was a 26th day of 2017) to get an answer, then cleaned up after.
+Part 2 was definitely a curveball.
+I checked for each of the nine digit strings at each position with `std.mem.eql`.

+Actually taking time to read through the prompt, I realized that I hadn't considered the case that there was only one digit in an input line.
+But my code just happened to do the right thing (that one digit is both first and last).

+Also `std.mem.startsWith` is slightly simpler than `std.mem.eql` here.

+## Warmup

 Following:
 https://ziglang.org/learn/getting-started/